 - Miniscule Rocking: One of the band's early trademarks, particularly with Pink Flag.
 They never played a song beyond what seemed necessary, thus most songs lasting between 0:30 - 1:30.
 They started letting them run longer more often with Chairs Missing.

 - New Sound Album: Practically every new one.
-Chairs Missing expanded Pink Flag's sound to include synths and moodier soundscapes, 154 dipped into brooding Gothic Post-Punk, Snakedrill EP began the band's Synth Pop period, Send and the Read & Burn EP's were much Darker and Edgier, bringing in elements of Industrial music and Noise Rock, Object 47 marked a steady return to the band's 70s Post-Punk sound, culminating in Change Becomes Us being entirely of incomplete music from 79-80.
+Chairs Missing expanded Pink Flag's sound to include lengthier songs, synths and moodier soundscapes, 154 dipped into brooding Gothic Post-Punk, Snakedrill EP began the band's Synth-Pop period, Send and the Read & Burn EP's were much Darker and Edgier, bringing in elements of Industrial Music and Noise Rock, Object 47 marked a steady return to the band's 70s Post-Punk sound, culminating in Change Becomes Us being entirely of incomplete music from 79-80.

 - Non-Appearing Title: "Brazil", "106 Beats That", "Mannequin", "French Film (Blurred)", "Men 2nd", "Outdoor Miner" note , "The 15th", "Blessed State" note , "Map Ref.
 41°N 93°W", "Indirect Enquiries".

 - Punk Rock: Circa-Pink Flag.
 The artiest and coldest Punk Rock band to boot.

 - Post-Punk: Trope Codifiers with Chairs Missing and 154, and Pink Flag is an Ur-Example with its cold and angular sound.